Help Bucks CC with education and skills plans

 We need your views

 Children and young people of today are our leaders of tomorrow.
-They are our future so it’s really important to us that we give them the best start in life through their education and skills.
-It is our role to be the champion for your children and their learning as they grow, from the early years with childminders, pre-schools and nurseries, right through to schools and colleges and ensuring they are then ready to embrace their future.
+They are our future so it’s important to us that we give them the best start in life through their education and skills.
+It is our role to be the champion for your children and their learning as they grow.
+From the early years with childminders, pre-schools and nurseries, right through to schools and colleges and ensuring they are then ready to embrace their future.

 We are asking for your views on education and skills for children and young people across Buckinghamshire.
 We want to know what is important to you and your children, what you think works well at the moment and what we can do better in the future to ensure that children here have the best start in life and a good education.